 CERT Certificate in Counselling Skills, 2013

-The emphasis for relational supervision is that in order for the supervision to be effective from the supervisee's perspective then there must be a robust working relationship between the supervisor and the supervisee.
-To enable this, I believe that building a trusting and open working relationship is the foundation of good supervision.
+What is relational supervision?
+The emphasis of the relational supervision model is that in order for the supervision to be effective from the supervisee's perspective there must be a robust working relationship between the supervisor and the supervisee.
+To enable this, building a trusting and open working relationship with you as the supervisee is the foundation of good supervision.